witnesschain-com/operator-cli/watchtower-operator-cli/README.md

 ./build
 ```

 ## How to use
 Once you have the watchtower-operator installed, you can directly use the exectable -

 ```
 watchtower-operator command [command options] [arguments...]
 ```
+Note: In case you haven't exported the path for watchtower-operator executable, you can start the cli by `./watchtower-operator`

 ## Commands available
 | Command | Description |